 - Fanservice: Charlie's shower scene, and her (very long) sex scene with Travis.

-- Homage / Shout-Out: To The Breakfast Club per Word Of God.
+- Homage: To The Breakfast Club per Word Of God, which they watch.
 Part of the concept is a dark updating of that film.

 - Jerkass: While it is debatable as to who the other jerks are, Rex is definitely one.
 Near the end of the film, he becomes a Jerk with a Heart of Gold when he figures out what is going on and helps the housemates.